Milton Brooks

-Milton E. "Pete" Brooks (August 29, 1901 – September 3, 1956) was the winner of the first Pulitzer Prize for photography in 1942.
+Milton E. "Pete" Brooks (August 29, 1901 – September 3, 1956) was an American photojournalist who won the first Pulitzer Prize for Photography in 1942.

 Biography

-Brooks was born in St. Louis.
+Brooks was born on August 29, 1901, in St. Louis.
+His father, James W. Brooks, was also a newspaper reporter and "desk man".
+Brooks worked for the Chicago Daily News, the Chicago Herald-Examiner, New York Daily News, and Paramount News.
+From 1928 to 1953, he was a staff photographer for The Detroit News.
+He typically took one photograph per event, waiting for the most interesting thing to happen.
+After leaving The Detroit News, he became a commercial photographer.
 He was a stocky red-headed man with an ardent boating habit.
-His father, James W. Brooks, was also a newspaper reporter and "desk man".
-Brooks was a staff photographer for The Detroit News from 1928 to 1953.
-Afterward, he became a commercial photographer.
+He died on September 3, 1956, aged 55, in Grosse Pointe Park, Michigan.

-Prize-winning photograph
+Ford Strikers Riot

-The photograph with which Brooks won the prize was called Ford Strikers Riot.
-It was taken during the 1941 workers' strike at a Ford manufacturing plant, and shows strikers beating a strikebreaker, who is trying to protect himself by pulling his coat over his head and face.
+In 1942, Brooks won the inaugural Pulitzer Prize for Photography.
+The photograph, which he took on April 3, 1941, was named The Picket Line in an early mention, though came to be known as Ford Strikers Riot.
+It was taken during the 1941 workers' strike at the Ford River Rouge complex, and depicts strikers beating a strikebreaker, who is trying to protect himself by pulling his coat over his head and face.
+Brooks was awarded $500 by newspaperman Geoffrey Parsons for the photograph, as well as a $100 prize in the seventh Editor & Publisher photography contest on April 17.

 Describing the circumstances surrounding the photo, Brooks said, "I took the picture quickly, hid the camera under my coat and ducked into the crowd.
-A lot of people would have liked to wreck that picture."
+A lot of people would have liked to wreck that picture".